Actaviaz/azure-terraform/Readme.md

-# Azure infrastructure deployed with Terraform
+# Azure CI/CD with Terraform
 This project aims to deploy a complete CI/CD Pipeline without user interaction.
 That pipeline will be using Jenkins and Azure Container Services / Registry.

 ## Getting Started